aprettyloner/aws-kubeflow-workshop/content/kubernetes_dist_training/install_kubeflow.md

 ```

 #### Navigate to the Kubeflow Dashboard
-Copy the value in the ADDRESS below.
+Note:  DNS is eventually consistent and will take a few minutes to propagate.
+Please be patient if you see a 404 in your browser.
+It will take a few minutes!
 ```
-kubectl get ingress -n istio-system
+kubectl get ingress -n istio-system -o jsonpath='{.items[0].status.loadBalancer.ingress[0].hostname}'

 ### EXPECTED OUTPUT ###
-NAME            HOSTS   ADDRESS                                                                  PORTS   AGE istio-ingress   *       <some-long-subdomain-name>.<aws-region>.elb.amazonaws.com   80      3m44s
+<some-long-subdomain-name>.<aws-region>.elb.amazonaws.com
 ```

-Note:  DNS is eventually consistent and will take a few minutes to propagate.
-Please be patient if you see a 404 in your browser.
-It will take a few minutes!